K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_service_metering.md

 # <div id='27'/>2.5.
 Metering/Rating/Billing Policy

-This guide does not address examples of development of policies because they differ from service provider to service and from metering to rating to billing policy.
+This guide does not address examples of the development of policies because they differ from service provider to service and from metering to rating to billing policy.
 However, the format applicable to CF-ABACUS will be described.